linode/developers/hugo/content/databases/mysql/how-to-optimize-mysql-performance-using-mysqltuner.md

 The file you are changing is located at `/etc/mysql/my.cnf`.

 {{< note >}}

->
->Prior to updating the MySQL configuration, create a backup of the `my.cnf` file:
+Prior to updating the MySQL configuration, create a backup of the `my.cnf` file:

->
->	cp /etc/mysql/my.cnf ~/my.cnf.backup
+	cp /etc/mysql/my.cnf ~/my.cnf.backup

->
->Best practice suggests that you make small changes, one at a time, and then monitor the server after each change.
+Best practice suggests that you make small changes, one at a time, and then monitor the server after each change.
 You should restart MySQL after each change:

->
->-	For systems without systemd:
+-	For systems without systemd:

->
->		systemctl restart mysqld
+		systemctl restart mysqld

->
->-	For distributions which don't use systemd:
+-	For distributions which don't use systemd:

->
->		service mysql restart
+		service mysql restart

->
->When changing values in the `my.cnf` file, be sure that the line you are changing hasn't been commented out with the pound (`#`) prefix.
+When changing values in the `my.cnf` file, be sure that the line you are changing hasn't been commented out with the pound (`#`) prefix.

 {{< /note >}}

 ####key_buffer